Indexing Monitoring

 Track which pages are indexed by Google and identify crawling issues.

-Indexing monitoring helps you understand which of your pages are in Google's index and why some pages might not be appearing in search results.
+Indexing monitoring helps you understand which of your pages are in Google's index and why some pages might not appear in search results.

 What is Indexing?